Reflective Memory — Agent Guide

 Patterns for using the reflective memory store effectively in working sessions.

 For the practice (why and when), see ../SKILL.md.
 For CLI reference, see REFERENCE.md.
-Be sure you understand the output format — every item surfaces similar items and meta sections you can navigate with keep_get.
+For the output format, see OUTPUT.md.

-Note: Examples below use MCP tool-call notation (the primary interface for agents).
-CLI equivalents (keep now, keep find, etc.) are available for hooks and terminal use — see REFERENCE.md.
+Note: Examples below use keep_flow (the primary MCP interface).
+CLI equivalents (keep flow put -p content=X, etc.) are available for hooks and terminal use — see REFERENCE.md.

 The Practice